-Access Gateway solution is implemented within a customer’s infrastructure, and can be deployed in the cloud, on-premise, or within a hybrid solution.
-It’s provided by Okta as an Open Virtual Appliance (.ova) file
+Example architectureThe Access Gateway solution is implemented within a customer’s infrastructure, and can be deployed in the cloud, on-premise, or within a hybrid solution.
+It’s provided by Okta as an Open Virtual Appliance.

-High availability is achieved through the use of a load balancer.
-We recommend that the Access Gateway replication information for the load balancer use DNAT and session persistence via a hash of source IP address and source port.
-Additionally, the load balancer should perform health checks via ICMP or HTTPS with HTTP keepalives enabled for a duration that exceeds the health check interval.
+Additionally, the load balancer should perform health checks using ICMP or HTTPS with HTTP keepalives enabled for a duration that exceeds the health check interval.

-Disaster recovery (DR) can be achieved by leveraging Global Server Load Balancing (GSLB) or modifying public and private IP address assignments in the event of a disaster recovery scenario.
-Please note that protected applications must be available as part of the disaster recovery solution and that the Access Gateway must have access to the protected disaster recovery applications.
+Protected applications must be available as part of the disaster recovery solution and that Access Gateway must have access to the protected disaster recovery applications.

 Admin Console Considerations

 The Access Gateway Admin UI console hostname should not be resolvable using public DNS. it should only be resolvable through internal DNS (such as split DNS).